 Gauging the Lifetime of an LED

 Due to this unique characteristic, a metric called the lumen maintenance, or lumen depreciation, is used to determine the lifetime rating of an LED light source.
-It is defined as luminous flux that an LED maintains until falling below a specified percentage.
+It is defined as luminous flux that an LED, or rather the LED performance, maintains until falling below a specified percentage.
 For industrial applications, the most commonly used lumen maintenance is L70, which refers to the number of hours for which the LED light output has dropped to 70% of its original lumen level.
 In-depth research conducted by ASSIST (Alliance for Solid State Illumination Systems and Technologies) highlighted this value after having observed that most users hardly notice a decrease in light intensity, even past 70% of their original luminance value.

 The LM-80-20 Specification